 Now, what do all of these trading plans have in common?
 Well, first, there’s the ticker, then the catalyst dates followed by buy zone, profit zone, and stop zone.
 Moreover, I include a chart.

-I’m also looking at charts too, so if this is all new to you, I suggest you check out this guide on how to trade biotech stocks.
+I’m also looking at charts too, so if this is all new to you, I suggest you check out this guide for great tools to use.

 Final Thoughts on How to trade biotech stocks by developing a plan

-When you’re developing trading plans, there are a few things to keep in mind:
+When you’re developing a trading plan for biotech stocks, there are a few things to keep in mind:

 Kyle Dennis runs Kyle Dennis’ Biotech Breakouts (biotechbreakouts.com).
 He is an event-based trader, who prefers low-priced and small-cap biotech stocks.